 2

-Most Australian travel insurance providers require you to purchase your policy before departing Australia.
-Buying early also means you're covered for trip cancellation from the purchase date.
-World Nomads is one of the few providers that allows purchase while already overseas.
+Most Australian travel insurers require you to buy your policy before you leave.
+Early purchase also activates trip cancellation cover from the purchase date, protecting your flights and accommodation bookings.
+World Nomads is one of the few providers that allows purchase while overseas.

 3

-Protect Yourself Against Pickpocketing
+Protect Yourself Against Pickpockets

 4